-The Undocumented and DACA Student Initiative is a program housed in the First-Generation College and Low-Income Student Center.
+The Undocumented Student Initiative is a program housed in the First-Generation College and Low-Income Student Center.
 We welcome the participation of undergraduate, masters, medical, and doctoral students who are themselves undocumented or DACAmented or are members of mixed-status families.
 Allies are also welcome.
 While our primary focus is on students, we also actively work to support staff, faculty, and alumni/ae who share these identities.
 We invite non-identifying staff, faculty, and alumni/ae who have a vested interest in this initiative to get involved by providing resources and support.
-You can reach out to the initiative staff with any opportunities or to inquire more.

 Through the Initiative, students can connect with a network of staff, faculty, fellow students, and local community-based organizations.
 Our programs and collaborators provide access to counseling, legal support, financial advising, and create a space for the experience of each student.
 The Initiative's staff hold office hours for one-on-one advice and referral, plan events and programs focused on community care and empowerment and strategies for success at Brown and beyond.
 In addition, the initiative is committed to working with community organizations and create access to increase retention for undocumented and DACAmented students in higher education.